Looking for some outdoor adventures this winter? Find out the best places for winter hikes in the USA worth doing.

 Despite the chilly temperatures, a winter trip to Arches National Park is an absolute treat.
 A snowy, red rock desert wonderland treat you won’t soon forget.
 It’s one of the best national parks for hiking.

-With temperatures of summer reaching the hundreds and the crowds of fall and spring jamming the trails, a visit to Arches in winter means getting to experience the best of both worlds: seeing a truly unique side to the park and getting to have some of the best viewpoints pretty much all to yourself.
+With temperatures of summer reaching the hundreds and the crowds of fall and spring jamming many trails, a visit to Arches in winter means getting to experience the best of both worlds: seeing a truly unique side to the park and getting to have some of the best viewpoints pretty much all to yourself.

 Recommended hike in Arches National Park: The Devil’s Garden Loop is the longest trail in the park (7.8 miles) and a must-do if you want to cover as much ground as possible during your visit.